| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 cluster membership.

-Returns a connection to the INBO Watina database.
+Returns a connection to the INBO Watina data warehouse.
 The function can only be used from within the INBO network.

 Don't forget to disconnect at the end of your R-script using